johannschopplich/pdfjs-serverless/README.md

 ```

 > [!NOTE]
-> Once Cloudflare workers support top-level await, we can remove this wrapper and pass all named exports directly again.
+> Once Cloudflare workers support top-level await, we can remove this wrapper and re-export all PDF.js named exports directly again.

 ### 🦕 Deno